-The School is led by the Dean Michael X. Delli Carpini who is also a tenured member of the ASC faculty.
+The School is led by Dean John L. Jackson, Jr., who is also a tenured member of the ASC faculty.
 The dean reports to the Provost and President of the University.
 In addition to University-wide responsibilities, the dean is responsible for the physical, financial, and administrative management of the School.

 Appointed each year by the Dean from one of the four elected members of the Executive Committee, the Diversity Search Advisor acts as an advocate for diversity in consulting and or deliberating with other members of the Executive Committee, the standing faculty, and the Dean on any new proposed faculty hire.